Rage Reigns Down

 “Alert!
 Alert!
 This is not a drill!
 Michael, report to the control center, alert!!!”

-“I’ve lost count of how many marks I’ve made down here Michael.
-I am in hell.
-I’ve been down here so long this hell is all I know.
-This cold chaos consumes me and all I want to do is scream.”
+“I’ve lost count of how many marks I’ve made down here Michael,” she told him once, “I am in hell.
+I’ve been down here so long this hell is all I know.”

 And her hell, her torment, was the very embodiment of endlessness.
 She was in a box at the bottom of the ocean surrounded by ice cold walls painted with marks of her own blood.